weedcook/v2sc/README.md

-# v2ctl, a script toos for v2ray service control
+# v2sc, a script toos for v2ray service

 A simple bash script tool for v2ray-core service on Linux